 The immediate catchment area of Heidelberg University for medicine studied in Mannheim includes the town districts of Heidelberg and Mannheim, as well as the Rhine-Neckar region.
 The wider catchment area for medicine studied in Mannheim extends to the following towns and administrative districts: Bergstraße, Frankenthal, Karlsruhe (town and administrative district), Rastatt and the Rhine-Palatinate region.

-If you are applying as a transfer student at Heidelberg University, you can submit the certificate of transferable credits (Anrechnungsbescheid) issued by the responsible examinations office up to one month after the application deadline.
+If you are applying as a transfer student at Heidelberg University, you can submit the certificate of transferable credits (Anrechnungsbescheid) issued by the responsible examinations office up to one month after the application deadline (15.08. for the winter semester; 15.02. for the summer semester) via the application portal heiCO as a document upload.
 Unfortunately, certificates of transferable credits arriving after this date cannot be considered.
-To submit your certificate, please use the form “Submission of Supplementary Application Documents”.

 Anyone applying to the degree programme in medicine with a partial admission, e.g. admission to the pre-clinical part of the programme only, is regarded as a transfer student.

 If you have studied at Semmelweis University in Budapest, Hungary and wish to transfer to Heidelberg University, please submit an application as a transfer student.

 Information on data processing and data protection can be found on this information sheet:

 University Entrance Qualification (Hochschulzugangsberechtigung - HZB)